Panasonic G9 versus Olympus E-M1 II

 |Sony A9 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||4K/30p||24.9||13.3||3517||92|

-Many modern cameras are not only capable of taking still images, but can also record movies.
+Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a higher frame rate than the E-M1 II.
 It can shoot video footage at 4K/60p, while the Olympus is limited to 4K/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the E-M1 II (3680k vs 2360k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic G9, the Olympus E-M1 II in connection with corresponding information for a sample of similar cameras.
+The table below summarizes some of the other core capabilities of the Panasonic G9 and Olympus E-M1 II in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic G9 (⇒ rgt)||3680||YES||3.0||1040||swivel||YES||8000||20.0||no||YES|